maldojr88/Maldofs/README.md

 Overview
 --------
 Personal Java learning project inspired by [Jimfs](https://github.com/google/jimfs).
+The ideas was to provide my own implementation of the FS and then compare with the Jimfs.
+Whenever stuck on something, I could always rely on guidance from Jimfs.

-Check out the CONCEPTS.md file to understand high level components to understand the code.
+Created the CONCEPTS.md file to document my understanding of high level concepts.

 Tools to Learn
 ---------